localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 ### LocalStack Extensions

-[LocalStack Extensions](https://docs.localstack.cloud/user-guide/extensions/) provide a straightforward way to start custom service emulators together with LocalStack.
+[LocalStack Extensions](https://docs.localstack.cloud/user-guide/extensions/) provides a straightforward way to start custom service emulators together with LocalStack.
 As part of our effort to improve the user experience for extensions, we have released a couple of new extensions that we also actively use internally.

 Our development & testing workflows make use of the [Stripe](https://pypi.org/project/localstack-extension-stripe/) and [Mailhog](https://pypi.org/project/localstack-extension-mailhog/) extensions - both locally and in CI.
 We configure LocalStack to start with these extensions automatically by setting the following environment variable: